MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-hello-kusto.md

 ## Prerequisites

-[Set up your development environment](app-set-up.md) to use the Azure Data Explorer client library.
+[Set up your development environment](app-set-up.md) to use the Kusto client library.

 ## Create your app

 In your preferred IDE or text editor, create a file named `hello-kusto` with the language appropriate extension, and then add code to do the following:

-1. Add the Azure Data Explorer client and string builder classes.
+1. Add the Kusto client and string builder classes.

     ### [C\#](#tab/csharp)